DrewCam/CYB6009-Data-Analysis-and-Visualisation/Assignment 01/Report copy.md

 > Figure 3 - Histogram of Connection Rate showing right skewed distribution, with distinct gaps at the higher end of the distribution.

 ![Packet.TTL](./pttl_plot.png)
-> Figure 4 - Histogram of Packet.TTL shows a roughly symetrical distribution, with potential outliers at the lower and upper ends of the distribution with potential outliers at the lower also.
+> Figure 4 - Histogram of Packet.TTL shows a roughly symmetrical distribution, with potential outliers at the lower and upper ends of the distribution with potential outliers at the lower also.

 ## Principle Component Analysis & Visualisation